BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

  Tab - edit mode
  Alt + Z - X-ray mode
  P - separate
+ Alt + G - snap selected object to the center
+ Ctrl + Alt + 0 - (adjust the view you like first) snap the camera there Z - Shading option
 ## Click on Object
  G - grab
  Middle Mouse - snap to axis